clp-research/slurk-bots/wordle/ReadMe.md

 #### Modifications
 Under `lib/config.py` you find a number of global variables that define experiment settings as well as short descriptions of their effect on the experiment.

-Image pairs for the task should be specified one pair per line in the `image_data.csv`.
-The components of a pair are separated by a comma followed by no whitespace.
+Word/image pairs should be specified in a tab separated file: ```data/image_data.tsv```.
+The components of a pair are separated by a tab in the order: word tab link-to-image

-#### Versions
-A variant of this bot compatible with slurk v2 can be accessed under the name `cola` in branch `2.0.0`.
-This older version comes with an AMT connector part.